 The game of cracking, or “tsougrisma” as the Greeks call it, symbolizes the breaking open of the tomb and Jesus Christ’s resurrection from the dead.
-The custom takes place after the Resurrection on Easter Saturday at midnight or the following day during Easter feasts.
+The custom takes place after the resurrection on Easter Saturday at midnight or the following day during Paschal feasts.

 Will you Support The Pappas Post for as little as the cost of a cup of coffee per month?